d-bl/GroundForge/docs/help/Tiles.md

 The wand button will be faster as it doesn't reload the page.

-The link button reloads the page with configured diagrams.
+The link button reloads the page with the configured diagrams.
 The back button of your browser can step back to these actions.
 These actions also allow you to create links to a diagram to share on your web-site, blog or where ever you like.
 The long links may be a problem in emails.
-You may consider to tuse a [shortening service](https://en.wikipedia.org/wiki/URL_shortening) for those occasions.
+You may consider to use a [shortening service](https://en.wikipedia.org/wiki/URL_shortening) for those occasions or cut the stitch arguments (sections like `xxx=ctc&`) out of the link.

 Patch size
 ----------
 Note that a large patch size makes a diagram slower to render.
-On slow devices like tables and phones that might give the impression that links to pages with a large patch size don't work at all or block the device.
+On slow devices like tablets and phones that might give the impression that links to pages with a large patch size don't work at all or block the device.
-So create links with small patch sizes, visitors can easily increment.
+So create links with patch sizes just large enough to recognize the pattern, visitors can easily increment the size.

 When the prototype diagram has a foot side on the right, it will usually match only for every so many columns.
 If you want another number, go the "define a repeat" section and rotate the rows in the right field.

-Not all diagrams work with all values for the patch size.
+Some diagrams may not work with all values for the patch size.
-Try other values if the thread diagram freezes at its initial state.
+Try other values if the thread diagram stays frozen at its initial state.

-Generating the diagrams at each increment or decrement would slow down the process of changing values if not block the the computer altogether.
-To prevent confusion about the state of the diagrams, they are cleared. when you are done wih the planned changes you can use the link button to show diagrams again.

 Choose stitches
 ---------------